alekshura/micropackages-architecture/README.md

 Nevertheless you are transferring your microservices to monolith, designing monolith from scratch or design you system according to microservices pattern, staying agile, efficient, and adaptable is key.

-> And here I'd like to introduce you **micro-packages architecture pattern definition©**.
+> And here I'd like to introduce and invite you to contribute to concept of **micro-packages architecture pattern definition**.

 This approach, inspired by microservices, offers a fresh perspective on how to structure and manage code in a modular and scalable way.
 Micro-packages can be thought of as the smaller building blocks within a software project.
 These are individual, self-contained pieces of code, each serving a specific function or solving a particular problem.
 While they share similarities with libraries and modules, micro-packages go a step further by emphasizing extreme modularity, minimalism, and a focus on doing one thing exceptionally well.

 # Benefits of Micro-Packages Architecture

  - **modularity**: micro-packages promote a highly modular approach to code organization.
 Developers can easily pick and choose the specific functionalities they need, reducing code bloat and improving maintainability.
  - **scalability**: by breaking down a project into a collection of micro-packages, it becomes easier to scale and evolve individual components independently.
 This means faster development and deployment cycles for specific features or improvements.
  - **reusability**: micro-packages are designed to be reusable across projects.
 When you create a micro-package to solve a particular problem, it can be shared across different applications, saving time and effort.
  - **version control**: managing dependencies and updates becomes simpler with micro-packages.
 Each micro-package can have its version control, allowing for fine-grained control over updates and backward compatibility.
  - **collaboration**: teams can collaborate more efficiently as micro-packages facilitate better code isolation and clearer interfaces.
 This also makes it easier to onboard new team members.
  - **testing and maintenance**: smaller, focused codebases are easier to test and maintain.
 When issues arise, it's often easier to locate and fix them in a specific micro-package.

 > Conceptually, the pattern is similar to microservices one, at least one binary package can be treated as a service but a difference is that it can be used in monolith application or reused in another service.
 Moreover, during package updates (keeping its API unchanged) you can transfer functionality to external services - in another words you can scale your application.